This page describes any outbound network requests made by Octopus and Tentacle, and what information is included when Octopus checks for updates.

 Outbound requests by Octopus

-The Octopus Deploy server makes the following outbound requests:
+The Octopus Server makes the following outbound requests:

 What information is included when Octopus checks for updates?

-When the checkbox "Automatically check for new Octopus releases" is checked during installation, Octopus will make a HTTPS request to the
+When the "Check for updates" option is enabled, Octopus will make a HTTPS request to the

 octopus.com domain every 8 hours.
 This request includes: